kubewarden/kubewarden.io/content/blog/2022/04/securing-kubewarden-policies.md

 [Fulcio](https://github.com/sigstore/fulcio).

-Fulcio acts as Registration Authority, authenticating that you are who you say you are by using an OIDC service (SSO via your own Okta instance, Github, Google, etc).
+Fulcio acts as Registration Authority, authenticating that you are who you say you are by using an OIDC service (SSO via your own Okta instance, GitHub, Google, etc).
 Once authenticated, Fulcio acts as Cert Authority, issuing the short-lived certificate that you will use to make signatures.